 Burnet House was a luxury hotel at 3rd and Vine designed by Isaiah Rogers.
 The sixth story landmark was furnished with columns and arches and was originally topped by a 42 foot dome.

-George Hatch House on 830 Dayton Street with fluted Corinthian columns is consideerd one of the best examples of what has been termed Greek revival style.
+Located on 830 Dayton Street and with fluted Corinthian columns, it is considered one of the best examples of what has been labeled Greek Revival Style.
 The architect was Isaiah Rogers.

 Theodore M. Berry International Friendships Park

-One section of the Theodore M. Berry International Friendships Park recalls ancient Near Eastern architecture such as the pillars surmounted by animals in Persepolis in ancient Persia.
+One section of the Theodore M. Berry International Friendships Park recalls ancient Near Eastern architecture such as lotus-like capitals and pillars surmounted by animals in Persepolis in ancient Persia (see close-up below).

-A bronze cast of the famous Capitoline Wolf nursing Romulus and Remus, the legendary founders of Rome.
-It was a gift to Cincinnati from the City of Rome under Mussolini.
+A bronze cast of the famous Capitoline Wolf nursing Romulus and Remus, the legendary founders of Rome (see close-up below).
+It was a gift to Cincinnati from the City of Rome, its sister city, under fascist leader Benito Mussolini.

 The statue was given to commemorate Lucius Quinctius Cincinnatus, the city's namesake and remembered for his civic duty and governance.
 Mussolini saw himself as the present-day Cincinnatus in his vision of "New Rome."
 As such, the dictator wanted to spread goodwill to places around the globe with Italian ties.
-Similar gestures were made to the cities of Rome in New York and Georgia although Cincinnati may have been especially suited because of its seven hills, the same number of hills as in Rome.
+Similar gestures were made to sister cities in New York and Georgia as well although Cincinnati may have been especially suited because of its seven hills and "Roman" name.